 If your home is marketed correctly, it will fetch a higher price.
-This is a 100 percent true statement but that doesn’t mean outside of the box or crazy marketing ideas make homes sell for more.
-Have you ever run into the good intention of some sellers who think they know more about good real estate marketing than you do?
+This is a 100 percent true statement but that doesn’t mean outside of the box, or crazy marketing ideas make homes sell for more.
+Have you ever run into the right intention of some sellers who think they know more about good real estate marketing than you do?
 I know I have!
-Have you ever heard something like this “Bill do you think we could run an add in the NY Times this weekend?”
+Have you ever heard something like this “Bill do you believe that we could run an add in the NY Times this weekend?”
 The internet doesn’t seem to be cutting it.

 We Just Need The Right Buyer

-“We just need to find the right buyer to sell our home for a great price”.
-Another misconception when it comes to selling a home.
+“We just need to find the right buyer to sell our home for a great price.”
+Another misconception when it comes to the sale of a home.
 I am sure if I waited long enough dating a super model would be easy for me too.
 Fat chance!

 This myth is similar to #1, but the emphasis is on the individuals considering your home instead of time.
 But just like more time will not encourage higher offers, finding the one-in-a-thousand buyer that will overlook the advice of his or her Realtor and ignore the realities of the market is extremely unlikely.

 Buyers do not tend to break very far from the group, and for good reason.
-The market is what it is because of supply and demand, of all the available houses and all the available buyers and all the transactions taking place.
-For a buyer to go far outside of the norm and buy home for far above market value is unusual because it is not a sound financial decision.
+The market is what it is because of supply and demand, of all the available houses and all the possible buyers and all the transactions taking place.
+For a purchaser to go far outside of the norm and buy a home for far above market value is unusual because it is not a sound financial decision.

-Another thing to consider about holding out for a special buyer is that the only kind of buyer that can buy a home that is priced far too high is a cash buyer.
-Lenders verify the market value of every home they lend money on to ensure that the lender is protected financially.
-Even if a buyer is foolish enough to try and buy an overpriced home, there is a strong chance that the lender will deny the loan due to the price.
+Another thing to consider about holding out for an individual buyer is that the only kind of buyer that can buy a home that is priced far too high is a cash buyer.
+Lenders verify the market value of every home they lend money on to ensure that the bank is protected financially.
+Even if a buyer is foolish enough to try and buy an overpriced house, there is a high chance that the lender will deny the loan due to the price.
 This will be due to a low appraisal value on the property.

 We Need to Price Our Home With More Negotiating Room